hi8esh/password-generator/README.md

 ### Features
 1. Generates 2 random Password
 2. Set password length limit in between 10-20
-3. copy the password on click on the password generated
+3. copy the password by clicking on the passwords generated